Listen to this blog post which will, at a future date, be added to The Explanation Podcast

-Body and mind–are they one and the same?
+Body and mind–are they the same?
 May sound unimportant but therein lies the question: Is there a non-physical component in human beings?
 Or are we just totally physical flesh and bone?

 (Audit of the Universe, chapter 8.4)

 I have audited the way we do, or don’t, take care of our bodies.
 The pros and cons of how we treat what genetics has bequeathed to us for a certain number of years.
-Whether it’s our food and liquid intake or what we subject our bodies to, the question for the audit is: As we progress into the 21st century, as a society, are we subjecting our bodies to improved or detrimental treatment.
+Whether it’s our food and liquid intake or what we subject our bodies to, here’s the question for our audit.
+As a society progressing into the 21st century, are we subjecting our bodies to improved or detrimental treatment?
 It is not just an individual evaluation but a global overview of this audit as we are doing with the rest of the analyses we’re broaching throughout this book.

-But these last 8 chapters of Audit of the Universe (7-14) are more than just a ‘state of affairs’ evaluation.
-Starting with the last chapter Human Life I need to help us define more specifically what each component in the Universe is.
-Remember, our major question is: How can we bring peace and prosperity to Earth?
+But these last eight chapters of Audit of the Universe (7-14) are more than just a state of affairs evaluation.
+Starting with the previous chapter, Human Life, I need to help us define more precisely what each component in the Universe is.
+Remember, our primary question is: How can we bring peace and prosperity to Earth?

-To answer this we need to zero in on who and/or what on Earth can contribute to not only answering this question but especially who can engender such a state of bliss.
+To answer this, we need to zero in on who and what on Earth can contribute to not only answering this question but especially who can engender such a state of bliss.

-I added this conclusion to this list of human characteristics: When considered together, they represent different facets of the same human gem: cognitive capacity beyond the physical mechanics of the brain.
-All animals have bodies and brains, and are capable of phenomenal prowesses, but only humans have a mind.
-Only humankind–with body and mind–has civilization, language, abstract thought, morals, ethics, perfectability, technology, the ability to analyze.
+I added this conclusion to this list of human characteristics: When considered together, they represent different facets of the same social gem: cognitive capacity beyond the physical mechanics of the brain.
+All animals have bodies and brains and are capable of phenomenal prowesses, but only humans have a mind.
+Only humankind—with body and mind—has civilization, language, abstract thought, morals, ethics, perfectability, technology, the ability to analyze.

-I shall return to all these human characteristics during these 8 chapters, starting with this discussion of the human body.
-We’ll see some aspects of each of our bodies, because all humans, no matter where we are or what our origins and beliefs are, all of us, without exception have a human body including a brain, a heart, a gut and hands.
-You’ll see why I refer to a ‘gut.’
+I shall return to all these human characteristics during these eight chapters, starting with this discussion of the human body and mind.
+We’ll see some aspects of each of our bodies.
+Why?
+Because all humans, no matter where we are or what our origins and beliefs are, without exception, have a human body, including a brain, a heart, a gut, and hands.
+You’ll see why I refer to a gut.

 Now for a confession.
 I’m not an expert by any means in any of the areas I elaborated in Inventory or Audit.
 These are what I’d call ‘scientific’ explanations.
-I’ve simply synthesized material that I’ve studied, read and been helped with.
+I’ve synthesized subjects that I’ve studied, read, and received assistance.
 I’ve given you the references to verify the affirmations.
-Frankly my intention is not to give you every last detail about: space, atmosphere, water, land, flora … So many other experts do excellent in-depth studies, let them give you the nuts-and-bolts, the macro and micro of these interesting domains.
+Frankly, my intention is not to provide you with every last detail about space, atmosphere, water, land, flora, etc. So many other experts do excellent in-depth studies, let them give you the nuts-and-bolts, the macro, and micro of these essential domains.

 The goal of The Explanation is to show you how ALL these subjects intermingle to form coherent completeness.
 To reveal how each aspect of the Universe is an essential, required, even obligatory, piece in a perfectly fitted puzzle.The goal of The Explanation is to show you how ALL subjects intermingle to form coherent completeness.
 To reveal how each aspect of the Universe is an essential, required, even obligatory, piece in a perfectly fitted puzzle.
 Click To Tweet